()

 How is FH inherited?

 One in about 200-250 people have the FH genetic mutation.
-Each child of a person with FH has a 50% chance of inheriting the disorder so it is important to screen parents, siblings and children of a person diagnosed with FH to find who else may have inherited the gene mutation.
+Each child (heterozygous FH) of a person with FH has a 50% chance of inheriting the disorder so it is important to screen parents, siblings and children of a person diagnosed with FH to find who else may have inherited the gene mutation.
+Homozygous FH (where a child has BOTH parents with Familial Hypercholesterolaemia) is RARE but is more difficult to treat because the level of cholesterol is extremely high.

 Symptoms